CeMOS-Mannheim/QCL_MIR_guided_MSI/README.md

 ### 2. Data
 We provide a [test data set](https://figshare.com/s/6af0358f6b691eb9caaa) that consists of
-•	an empty (no measurement regions included) .mis file,
+- an empty (no measurement regions included) .mis file,
-•	a single wavenumber image used as a reference (non-teached image file for simplicity)
+- a single wavenumber image used as a reference (non-teached image file for simplicity)
-•	and hyperspectral test data set of a kidney section (size was reduced 2x for simplicity).
+- a hyperspectral test data set of a kidney section (size was reduced 2x for simplicity).
 Accordingly, the respective pixels sizes are: 4.66 µm for the refrence image and 9.32 µm for the hyperspectral dataset.

 ### 3. Instructions: